Over the years, some of Europe’s brightest young stars have been crowned the Golden Boy.

 2007: Sergio Aguero

 Current club: Man City

-Although he battles with injury problems far too frequently, Aguero’s place in history is secured after a certain dramatic winner against QPR.
+Although he battles with injury problems far too frequently and has announced his intention to leave City at the end of the season, Aguero’s place in history is secured after a certain dramatic winner against QPR.

 Current club: Retired